-2 Are drug prices subject to regulatory control?
+3 | Are drug prices subject to regulatory control?

-Pursuant to the Communiqué on the Pricing of Pharmaceutical Products, drug prices are subject to regulatory control.
-The regulation comprises of a reference system that takes France, Greece, Italy, Portugal and Spain as primary reference countries for drug prices.
-In order to set ex-factory drug prices in Turkey, the communiqué first determines a real reference price in euros, following a procedure that categorises drugs under four combinations, which are variations of whether the drug is for export or domestic use and whether it is original or generic.
+Pursuant to the Communiqué on the Pricing of Pharmaceutical Products (Official Gazette of 29 September 2017, No. 30195), drug prices are subject to regulatory control.
+The Communiqué comprises a reference system that takes France, Greece, Italy, Portugal and Spain as primary reference countries for drug prices.
+To set ex-factory drug prices in Turkey, the Communiqué first determines a real reference price in euros, following a procedure that categorises drugs under four combinations, which are variations of a drug being export or Turkey product and original or generic.
 The procedure aims to set the real reference price as the lowest ex-factory price valid in the reference countries.
 After a real reference price is set for a drug, a reference price in euros is determined under three classifications:

-- · export or domestic original drugs;
+- export or Turkey product original drugs;

-- domestic generic drugs; and
+- Turkey product generic drugs; and

-- export generic drugs.
+- · export generic drugs.

-In light of this classification, article 6 of the communiqué calculates the reference price in euros, as 60, 80 or 100 per cent of the set real reference price, according to various specifications.
+In light of this classification, article 6 of the Communiqué calculates the reference price in euros as 60, 80 or 100 per cent of the set real reference price, according to various specifications.